Scott Pask

 Scott Pask is an American scenic and costume designer.
 He has worked primarily on stage productions in the United States, on Broadway and Off-Broadway, and in regional theatre, as well as in the United Kingdom.
 He has won Tony Awards for his work on The Pillowman, The Coast of Utopia and The Book of Mormon.

 Early life and education

-Pask was born and raised in Yuma, Arizona with his twin brother Bruce.
+Pask was born in Rochester, New York and raised in Yuma, Arizona, with his twin brother, Bruce.
 Pask earned a Bachelor of Architecture degree from the University of Arizona and a Master of Fine Arts from Yale University.
 Bruce is a noted stylist and men's fashion director at T: The New York Times Style Magazine.